-&lt;sup>1 Thandisizwe Chimurenga, How Toxic is Black Hair Care?, New America Media, Feb.
-2, 2012, americamedia.org/2012/02/skin-deep-in-more-ways-than-one.php; Personal Care Products Manufacturing Industry Profile, Dun & Bradstreet First Research, August 2016, www.firstresearch.com/Industry-Research/Personal-Care-Products-Manufacturing.html (This report uses "Black" to describe not only people who identify as African-American, but Black
+1 Thandisizwe Chimurenga, How Toxic is Black Hair Care?, New America Media, Feb.
+2, 2012, americamedia.org/2012/02/skin-deep-in-more-ways-than-one.php; Personal Care Products Manufacturing Industry Profile, Dun & Bradstreet First Research, August 2016, www.firstresearch.com/Industry-Research/Personal-Care-Products-Manufacturing.html (This report uses "Black" to describe not only people who identify as African-American, but Black people in the U.S. who come from the Caribbean or other areas.
+"African-American" is used only when a cited source specifies that term).

-- 39. In an analysis of ingredients in 1,177 beauty and personal care products marketed to Black women, about one in twelve (12) was ranked highly hazardous on the scoring system of EWG's Skin Deep® Cosmetics Database, a free online resource for finding less-hazardous alternatives to personal care products.
+alternatives to personal care products.
 The worst-scoring products marketed to Black women were hair relaxers, and hair colors and bleaching products.
-Each of these categories had an average product score indicating high potential hazard. - 40.
-In the U.S. alone, Black consumers spend over \$1 trillion each year, with a significant amount of that spending toward hair care products. - 41.
-In 2020, the global Black hair care market was estimated at \$2.5 billion, with the hair relaxer market alone estimated at \$718 million in 2021, with the expectation of growth to \$854 million annually by 2028.
+Each of these categories had an average product score indicating high potential hazard.2

+34. In the U.S. alone, Black consumers spend over \$1 trillion each year, with a significant amount of that spending toward hair care products.3

+35. In 2020, the global Black Hair care market was estimated at \$2.5 billion, with the hair relaxer market alone estimated at \$718 million in 2021, with the expectation of growth to \$854 million annually by 2028.4